Skip to main content

 The influencer marketing industry is projected to surpass $35 billion globally in 2026, and Instagram remains the dominant platform for brand partnerships.
 Despite TikTok's growth and the rise of YouTube Shorts, Instagram's combination of feed posts, Reels, Stories, and carousels gives brands a versatile toolkit, and that versatility means creators can package deals in more ways than ever.
 (Curious how IG rates compare to other platforms?
 See our Instagram vs TikTok and Instagram vs YouTube sponsorship comparisons.)

 Rates are typically quoted on a per-deliverable basis: one static feed post, one Reel, a set of Stories, or a bundle combining multiple formats.
 If you're not sure what to charge, our guide on how to calculate your sponsorship rate walks through the exact formulas.
-Three core factors drive pricing more than anything else:
+The factors that move pricing the most:

-- Engagement rate, meaning how actively your audience interacts with your content (see what counts as a good engagement rate across platforms)
+• Engagement rate, meaning how actively your audience actually interacts with your content (see our engagement rate benchmarks for context across platforms).

-- Content format: Reels and carousels tend to command higher rates than static posts because they take more effort to produce and get better algorithmic distribution
+• Content format.
+Reels and carousels command higher rates than static posts because they take more effort to produce and get better algorithmic distribution.

-Here's what's really shifted in the last couple of years, though: brands care way more about performance data than vanity metrics now.
-A creator with 20K highly engaged followers in a profitable niche like personal finance or skincare will often out-earn a lifestyle creator with 200K followers and a 0.8% engagement rate.
-Keep that in mind as you read through the rate tiers below.
+The last couple of years have shifted what brands actually care about.
+Performance data is in.
+Vanity metrics are out.
+A creator with 20K engaged followers in a profitable niche like personal finance or skincare often out-earns a lifestyle creator with 200K followers and a 0.8% engagement rate.
+Worth keeping in mind as you read through the rate tiers.

 Quick Engagement Check